Why Every Trader Must Follow The Central Banks Closely

 The consequence was that the Yen rapidly devalued and went from around 80.00 to 115.00 over the course of 14 months.
 You see this example shows two things.

-Isn’t Central Bank policy too difficult to follow?
+Isn’t Central Bank policy too difficult to follow for average traders?

 The good news is that although it may seem impenetrable at first and too complicated to grasp, all you need to focus on is what the central bank itself is focusing on.